No booking fees on the app

 Oxford to Birmingham New Street train travel guide

-Taking the train from Oxford to Birmingham New Street is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Oxford, you can arrive at Birmingham New Street in just 1h 4m, making it a quick and convenient option for travelling between these two places.
+The train journey from Oxford to Birmingham New Street combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Oxford, you can get to Birmingham New Street in just 1h, making it an ideal and convenient choice for travelling between them.

 Planning and booking